Scratching your head and still figuring — What is Amazon FBA?

 - Prime Audience Access: If your listing is a qualified FBA listing, it will be eligible and displayed with the Prime logo.
 This will enable the seller to reach a new audience who are seeking express PRIME delivery.
 The PRIME audience can help you boost your sales.

 - Return & Refunds Management: Amazon FBA also manages and handles returns management in addition to managing your sales and inventory.
-Yes, returns and refunds are considered as part of fulfillment.
+Yes, returns and refunds are considered part of fulfillment.

 - Shipping Standardization & Priority: All FBA orders are processed in the same way Amazon handles its products and merchandise.
 That means if someone purchases any products, Amazon will pick up the item from the inventory, pack it, and then ships it to the buyer.
 What’s more, as a seller, you can also list these items on your websites, and the Amazon FBA service will manage the other aspects.

-Drawbacks of Amazon FBA
+Drawbacks of Amazon FBA – What Is Amazon FBA

 As explained earlier, there are pros and cons associated with Amazon FBA.
 Let me share the drawbacks of FBA.

-- Costly fees: The Amazon fulfillment and storage fees for long-term products can hike quickly — especially with oversized and less selling products.
+- Costly fees: The Amazon fulfillment and storage fees for long-term products can hike quickly — especially with oversized and selling products.
 Moreover, sellers are also charged removal fees for defective, damaged, and unsellable items.
 Yes, there are disposable fees for the unsellable inventory.

 - Sales Tax: All the sales taxes are managed at the state level.
 Somehow if your business is being operated in one state and the warehouse is in a different state — you will not be sure of which tax to use.
 There are tools available that help you automate various tax situations and rules.

 - Product Handling Issues: In some cases, inventory can be damaged or get lost during the fulfillment process.
-The error is mostly on the Amazons’ end and not at the end seller.
+The error is mostly on Amazon’s end and not at the end seller.
 For such instances, Amazon will reimburse the seller.
 Often, other cases go unnoticed where the inventory is damaged, and all the sellers’ money is lost.

 - More Returns: Due to Amazon’s open return policy, you might see an increase in the number of returns and their frequency as a seller.
 This is because of Amazon’s open return policy.
 If the item is being returned, Amazon will forward that item to your facility, for which you have to manage the transportation.